NgbatzYT/MMMInstallerFile/README.md

 # MMM Installer File

+### Use the latest release instead of this guide - https://github.com/NgbatzYT/MMMInstallerFile/releases/latest

 To make an MMM Installer File
 first, create a folder with a file called `Info.json` inside of Info.json there are 3 different options to do this allows for up to 3 different thing to install or more in zips